 98. Shared Count

-Shared Count aims to monitor how many times URL has been shared across social media channels while also checking their engagement.
+Shared Count monitors how often URLs have been shared across social media channels while checking their engagement.

 99. Toggl

-toggl is an incredible timer that is simple to use.
-When using toggl, make sure to include descriptions of what is to be done.
-At the end of the week, you can evaluate how you spent your time and how much time it has taken for you to develop content and interact with stakeholders.
+Toggl is an incredible timer that is simple to use.
+Include descriptions of what data you want to track.
+At the end of the week, you can evaluate how you spent your time to develop content and interact with stakeholders.

 100. Boomerang

-Boomerang provides the optimal times in which you can send emails.
-Primarily, this tool performs the function of retargeting your emails when the recipient does not respond and scheduling your emails for a specific time.
+Boomerang provides the optimal times to send emails.
+This tool retargets your emails when the recipient does not respond and schedules your emails for a specific time.
 This is useful when targeting people in different time zones.

 101. PR.com

-This resource aims to distribute press releases everywhere to reach journalists as well as customers and build an active online presence.
+This resource aims to distribute press releases everywhere to reach journalists and customers and build an active online presence.

-Moz Open Site Explorer provides you with many free SEO tools and resources.
-The Moz Open Site Explorer lets you find new content and link-building opportunities, monitor your site’s profile, and gauge comparisons to your competitors for data-driven and targeted link building.
+Moz provides you with many free SEO tools and resources.
+It lets you find new content and link-building opportunities, monitor your site’s profile, and gauge comparisons to your competitors for data-driven and targeted link-building.

 Pricing: Free